 Artwork: Designs prepared for reproduction, that consist of illustrations, lettering, photographs with instructions on color matching during printing.

-Artwork Management: Refers to the method of creating, approving, producing, and storing artwork files on a centralized system.
+Artwork Management: Refers to the method of creating, approving, producing, and storing artwork files on a centralized system, essential for efficient packaging management.
+This process ensures seamless coordination and collaboration among teams throughout the packaging project.

 Assembly: Refers to the final assembly process of a product.
 During the process, the product undergoes several packaging services such as collating, filling, gluing, labeling, bagging, shrink wrapping, bag sealing, blister sealing, display, inspection, and bulk mail preparation.